develprr/metamatic-framework/README.md

 # The Metamatic Framework

-Metamatic is a predictable state container for JavaScript apps.
-With Metamatic you can implement central data management in frontend applications.
+Metamatic is the next-generation predictable state container for JavaScript apps.
+With Metamatic, you can implement central data management in frontend applications.
-It is based on earlier [Synchronous Dispatcher](https://www.npmjs.com/package/synchronous-dispatcher) package but has improvements that make it more suitable to be used together with ReactJS components.
+It is based on earlier prototype [Synchronous Dispatcher](https://www.npmjs.com/package/synchronous-dispatcher) package but has improvements that make it more suitable to be used together with ReactJS framework.

-It is similar to 'Redux' but has is superior in terms of simplicity - you need to write far less code.
-It has a far more advanced architecture - you don't need to write endless awkward switch-cases since Metamatic takes advantage of hash tables.
+It is similar to 'Redux' but it is superior in terms of simplicity - you need to write far less code.
+It has a far more advanced architecture - you don't need to write endless awkward switch-cases since Metamatic connects events to their handlers elegantly using hash tables.
-It is also more readable and you can get things faster done.
+Applications that use Metamatic are more readable.
+When you implement your state container using Metamatic you can get things done faster because you don't need to write endless amounts of repetitive 'spells' to get what you want.
 It helps you create clean and maintainable code.
-Once you start using Metamatic other more complicated state container solutions will start feeling like garbage.
-Metamatic is better in every possible way.
-Yet its internal construction is ridiculously drop-dead simple!

-Please read more about using Metamatic on [Metamatic blog](http://www.oppikone.fi/blog/introducing-metamate-framework.html) or check out a [sample Metamatic Car App](https://github.com/develprr/metmatic-car-app) to see Metamatic in action, a reference implementation on using Metamatic.
+Please read more about using Metamatic on [Metamatic blog](http://www.oppikone.fi/blog/introducing-metamate-framework.html) or check out a [sample Metamatic Car App](https://github.com/develprr/metamatic-car-app) to see Metamatic in action, a reference implementation on using Metamatic.

-## Installation
+## Installationt s

 npm install metamatic